openstack/manila/doc/source/configuration/shared-file-systems/drivers/dell-emc-powerscale-driver.rst

 ------------------
 * Unmanage does not delete the export; clients remain connected.
-* When importing a share associated with a share type that has revert_to_snapshot_support enabled, the domain mark job must be executed on the share manually on the PowerScale backend before performing the manage operation.
-Otherwise, revert-to-snapshot operations will fail.
+* When importing a share associated with a share type that has ``revert_to_snapshot_support`` enabled, the driver automatically creates a Domain Mark job on the backend during the manage operation.
+No manual intervention is required.

 Mount Snapshot
 ~~~~~~~~~~~~~~